 Iceland is a member state of the 1951 United Nations Refugee Convention (UNHCR).
-The Icelandic Act no. 96/2002 on Foreigners addresses the case procedure regarding application for asylum.
-The Directorate of Immigration processes the applications for asylum at the first administrative level but applications are to be submitted to the police.
+The Icelandic Act no. 80/2016 on Foreigners addresses the case procedure regarding applications for international protection.
+The Directorate of Immigration processes the applications at the first administrative level but applications are to be submitted to the police.

 Who has the right to asylum or international protection?